IP-CAM/opencart3-pointcheckout/README.md

 # opencart3-pointcheckout
 OpenCart3 extension for PointCheckout

-Tested in opencart Version 3.0.2.0

-Intallation ..

-after downloading the zip file and extracting it

-- do to the extracted folder you would find a folder named upload
-- compress this folder to zip and then rename it as the following example ex.( upload.zip => upload.ocmod.zip)
+# Installation steps :

+1. download the lastest release .ocmod.zip file from the [releases section](https://github.com/pointcheckout/opencart3-pointcheckout/releases)

+download the

-- the in your admin page go to extensions->installer->upload
+2. In the admin page of your store, go to extensions->installer->upload
-- choose the renamed compressed file
+3. Choose the downloaded .ocmod.zip file
--go to extensions->payment nd you see that a payment extension has been addes with nme Pointcheckout
+4. go to extensions->payment and install the extension named Pointcheckout.
-- click on install and then click on edit to configure your payment extension.
+5. Press edit to configure your payment extension, use the API Key/Secret provided by PointCheckout.

-<a href="http://docs.opencart.com/extension/installer/" target="_blank">For more information Please follow Extension Installer instruction</a>